11 West Quincy Court Federal Building

 Art in Architecture

 Lines in Four Directions, a sculpture by Sol LeWitt, is mounted on the exterior wall of the west side of the 11 W. Quincy Court building.
 The piece, created in 1985, features a series of offset lines oriented in four directions.
-In imitation of this artwork, the building's renovated windows are also etched with words running in the same four directions as the art piece, each line a different quote from the Declaration of Independence, U.S. Constitution, or Bill of Rights.
+In imitation of this artwork, the building's renovated windows are also etched with words running in the same four directions as the art piece, each line offering a quote from the Declaration of Independence, U.S. Constitution, or Bill of Rights.